Push-Ups (1-Min, Cooper)

 Why is female data only available up to age 49?

 The Cooper Institute tables do not include push-up norms for women aged 50 and above.
-This likely reflects insufficient sample sizes in older female law enforcement cohorts at the time of publication.
+This likely reflects insufficient sample sizes in the older female Cooper Clinic cohort at the time of publication.

 Related Metrics